 And while many of the strongest people out there are on the bigger side, many are pretty far from what you might think of when you think “meathead who lifts weights.”
 Here are Kavita Devi, an internationally competitive weightlifter who now wrestles in the WWE, and Kim Walford, an international powerlifting champion and record holder:

 I think it's fair to say they don't look like how the average person pictures a bodybuilder, no offense to them.
 And that’s assuming you want to be nationally competitive; if you’re content to just do lifting as your workout, perhaps getting somewhat stronger along the way but OK with not achieving much, here, come sit by me.
-We can go on looking like we do not do very much at all other than having a good time and eating a lot of food.

 For another counterexample to “the stronger I get, the larger I’m going to be compared to everyone,” look at Arnold Schwarzenegger in Pumping Iron.
 He is sure lifting some serious weight, but he is not strong enough to qualify for Nationals in the most prominent powerlifting federation in the US right now.
 He’d be in a great position to get there, probably, but huge as he was, that didn’t make him the strongest guy.